Eli and Elizabeth are currently missionaries in Guatemala serving in Calvary Chapel Ciudad de Guatemala since July 2016.

 The family has returned home by the call of the Lord since July 2017.
 Chad is on staff as a pastor here at Calvary Chapel Downey and will be teaching Bible at our high school as well.

-The flourishing church back in Johannesburg was left in great hands to a national pastor back in South Africa.
+The flourishing church in Johannesburg was left in great hands to a national pastor in South Africa.
 Continue to pray for what God is doing in Africa and what God will do through Chad and the Naaktgeboren family here in Southern California.

 The work in Acatlan and Xalapa was left in great hands with 2 pastors from CC Merida who continue to hold Bible studies and provide leadership, discipleship, and children ministries in both church plants.
 Please continue to pray for the two churches in Veracruz and for the Gamez family.